Pricing Manager Recruitment: Hiring the Right Pricing Teams 👨💼

-Our research shows that most interviews are completely ineffective methods of identifying price and revenue management teams.
-The time spent on interviews almost doubled since 2009, according to research from Glassdoor.
 Interviews are arguably the most difficult technique to get right because interviewers should be asking relevant questions that predict good pricing and revenues hires.
-Unfortunately, most questions just don’t hit the mark—mainly because they focus on past behaviour and experience – failing in turn to identify core traits, competencies and capability for new pricing teams and positions.
+Unfortunately, most questions just don’t hit the mark—mainly because they focus on past behaviour and experience – failing in turn to identify core traits, competencies and capabilities for new pricing teams and positions.

-Very often pricing managers lead interviews by focusing on their own needs, rather than on the needs of the business or the candidate.
-Interviews can go off on tangents and questions do not explore personal traits and attributes enough.
-Much of the notes produced are often unhelpful to final decision making.
+Very often pricing manager recruitment leads interviews by focusing on their own needs, rather than on the needs of the business or the candidate.
+Interviews can go off on tangents, and questions do not sufficiently explore personal traits and attributes.
+Much of the notes produced are often unhelpful to final decision-making.

 The problem with interviewing people like this is that it’s a big waste of time.
 It’s a terrible indicator of predicting personality traits and job performance.
 Interviewers are commonly swayed by their biases as they evaluate the candidate.
 This further reduces the predictive accuracy of job interviewers.
 And you don’t get the people you really need in your pricing team.

-So which hiring method for the pricing manager recruitment is the best one?
+So which pricing manager recruitment method is the best one?

 Proponents of informal job interview questions say these are effective at ensuring you hire the right fit for the business.
 Sure, they may yield some interesting conversations, but what’s more important to you: Someone who can get on with everyone OR someone who can get the job done and make you money?